Muscle-invasive bladder cancer treatment

-When bladder cancer has invaded the muscle, the most common treatment is surgery to remove the entire bladder.
-Other treatments, such as chemotherapy, may be given before or after surgery.
+When bladder cancer has invaded the muscle layer, the most common treatment is surgery to remove the whole bladder.
+Other treatments, such as chemotherapy and radiation therapy, may be given before or after surgery.
 A small number of muscle-invasive bladder cancers may be treated with a simpler surgery (TURBT), followed by chemotherapy combined with radiation therapy.
 This is known as trimodal therapy.

 Learn more about: